yoyotv/LSTM-predict-Google-Stock-Price/README.md

 ![result](https://github.com/yoyotv/LSTM-predict-Google-Stock-Price/blob/master/picture/lstm_demo.png)
 ### Scheme

-Use the information of yesterday to predict next day
+Use the information of past 20 days to predict next day

 20 days as a set

+Case: many to one

 ### Keras LSTM paramater